 "There is no parent who would not want his child to invest in studies, and be a 'Shackel'.
 Studies are important... knowledge is power... simply power, I have no way to explain it.
 Knowledge doesn't even necessarily need to be used, but it can't subtract from something... it can only add, so it's a kind of power."
 (Ilan, 17)

-The phrase "shackel" is an idiom meaning a strong and energetic fighter.
+Here he highlights again the macho masculinity by using the phrase "shackel", which is an idiom used in the Israeli Military.
+It means a strong and energetic fighter.
 Ilan uses this idiom to describe the character of the successful man in his eyes.
 He continues to relate knowledge in the fields of technology and engineering to power.
 Power is viewed as a necessity.
 Beyond strength that the term shackle implies, Ilan also adds an element of respect:

 "In our society, you cannot be a person without any certificate, and get a job that you will be proud of...
 People are not necessarily proud if they work now as a mechanic or as a municipal worker, ... there is nothing to do.
-Our society forces you to study as well, If you're really not up to it" (Ilan, 17)
+Our society forces you to study as well, if you're really not up to it" (Ilan, 17)

 In Ilan’s view, a clear link emerges between the STEM studies and how it is respectable, as an attempt to link to images of macho masculinity.